 Then I made mast o khiar better known to those familiar with Greek food as tzatziki.
-I got a cucumber and grated it with my friend’s mandolin.
-I usually use a cheese grater.
-I then throw the grated cucumber into a sieve to take out all the excess water.
-I then throw a small tub of Greek yogurt and poured it out into a bowl.
-I mix the cucumber with the yogurt.
-Then I throw in a tablespoon of garlic, some dried mint leaves, some dried dill and salt it.
+Using a mandolin, I grated a cucumber.
+You can also use a cheese grater.
+Then throw the grated cucumber into a sieve to take out all the excess water.
+Then you can throw in a tub of Greek yogurt.
+Mix the cucumber with the yogurt.
+Then I add a tablespoon of minced garlic, some dried mint leaves, some dried dill and salt it.
 I let that sit in the fridge also.
-Taste and test to make sure it’s how you like it.
+Taste it to make sure it’s how you like it.

-Then I chop up the vegetables.
-I kept the veggies separate from the meat because I don’t like things to cook unevenly.
+Next I chop up the vegetables that I will grill.
+Veggies grilled separately from the meat is better because otherwise they get cooked unevenly.
 I put them in a bowl and threw the same seasonings as the chicken.

 I let those marinate for a bit as well and then skewered them.

-I then made some lemon potatoes.
+Next up is lemon potatoes.
 I cut up little potatoes into halves so that they cook better.
-I then threw in a bit of olive oil, lemon juice, salt, pepper, oregano, and garlic.
-I threw those into a Ziploc and let them marinate as well.
+Then I add in a bit of olive oil, lemon juice, salt, pepper, oregano, and garlic.
+Let them marinate in a bowl as well.